worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.md

 # DIME Analytics - Data Security Guides - VeraCrypt

-[VeraCrypt](https://www.veracrypt.fr/) is a software used to implement [symmetric encryption](https://dimewiki.worldbank.org/wiki/Encryption#Symmetric_Encryption) in a way where you are in full control of who the decryption key is shared with.
+[VeraCrypt](https://www.veracrypt.fr/) is a software used to implement [symmetric encryption](https://dimewiki.worldbank.org/wiki/Encryption#Symmetric_Encryption) in a way where you are in full control of who has access to the decryption key.

 VeraCrypt is an open source software that is free of charge.
 While untested open source software may be risky to use, VeraCrypt is well-established open source software that has been reviewed by a large numbers of cybersecurity experts who use it themselves.
-It is by far your safest option.
+It is widely accepted as your safest option.

 ## Guidelines for each part of a VeraCrypt workflow